ymunemasa/data-tutorials/tutorials/hortonworks/introducing-hbase-phoenix/tutorial.md

 Let’s drop a table so that restore utility can be tested.
 To drop a table in HBase, you first have to disable it and then drop it.

-Run the following commands to drop the table:
+Run the following commands from the **hbase shell** to drop the table:

 ~~~
 hbase>disable 'driver_dangerous_event'